 For long-form content, your video length directly affects how much each view is worth.
 Videos over 8 minutes unlock mid-roll ad placements, and mid-rolls are where the real per-view money is.

 A 5-minute video gets one pre-roll ad.
 A 15-minute video with strong retention can serve a pre-roll plus 3 to 4 mid-rolls.
-More ad slots per view means a higher effective RPM per view, even if the CPM on each individual ad stays the same.
+More ad slots per view means a higher effective RPM, even if the CPM on each individual ad stays the same.

-• 20+ minutes: Multiple mid-rolls.
-Highest per-view earnings, but you need strong retention to keep people watching through each ad break.
+- 20+ minutes: Multiple mid-rolls.
+Highest per-view earnings, but only if retention holds through each ad break.

 Calculate Your Sponsorship Rate